vivekvjoshi/IntelliDocSearchGuruBOT/README.md

 # Document Processing and Question Answering Script

 This script provides functionality for document processing and question answering using OpenAI models and Pinecone vector indexing.
+Its uses Langchain for assisting in building this LLM.

 ## Installation